MWatty/Peaches-n-Green/README.md

 ### Scope

-For users, I wanted to provide a wesbite that is welcoming and unambigious.
+For users, the site owner wanted to achieve a website that is welcoming and unambigious.
 From the moment the user visits the website it is clear that this is a vegetarian website with lots of delicious recipes to choose from.
-The user will also have the option to contact me should they wish to do so and this can be done using a form or one of the social media platfornms.
+The user will also have the option to contact the site owner should they wish to do so and this can be done using the contact form or through one of the social media platfornms.

 ### Structure

-In order to meet the expectation of "Peaches & Green" users the wesbite aims to stick to convention in its layout and architecture.
+In order to meet the expectation of "Peaches & Green" users the wesbite aims to stick to convention in it's layout and architecture.

-There is a Header section  on each page, with a large "Peaches & Green" logo.
+There is a Header section on each page, with a "Peaches & Green" logo.
 Clicking on this logo will take the user back to the landing page of the wesbite and this is, as above an expected and understood convention.
 There is a navbar within this header element, the navbar appears in a horizontal fashion, encouraging the user to explore and easily showcasing what is available and what this website is about.
 This makes all elements of the website